ScienceBasedTargets/SBTi-finance-tool/_sources/rest_api.rst.txt

 .. note:: This command assumes that your command prompt is currently in the same directory as the docker-compose.yml file that you downloaded earlier.

-4. This commando starts retrieving the latest version of the tool and will expose it at localhost:5000
+4. This command starts retrieving the latest version of the tool and will expose it at localhost:5000
 5. Open your browser and go to http://localhost:5000 to access the tool.
 If you're running the UI, the UI will be on http://localhost:5000 and the API on http://localhost:5001

 .. image:: restapi-deploy-windows-3.png